RowAnalytics/chembl_webresource_client/README.rst

 ChEMBL webresource client
 ======

+Note: As of 2019-04-11 official chembl_webresource_client is not maintained and does not work on Python 3.7.
+This is a hacked version of this client, which is official client with Pull Request number 51 applied (without version number changes).

+To be specific code of this client is the same as:
+`git fetch upstream pull/51/head:pull_request_51`
+And then taking commit: `757199811ae4a037a2c49896e556b2f2c1d38423` (Where upstream is official client.)

 This is the only official Python client library developed and supported by `ChEMBL <https://www.ebi.ac.uk/chembl/>`_ group.
 Python 2 and 3 compatible.